Recognizing Local Business Excellence at the

 Sault Ste.
-Marie, ON – It was a celebration of innovation, creativity, leadership and entrepreneurship, as the Sault Ste.
-Marie Chamber of Commerce (SSMCOC) handed out its Outstanding Business Achievement Awards on Saturday evening at the Machine Shop.
+Marie, ON – It was a celebration of innovation, creativity, leadership, and entrepreneurship, albeit a virtual one, as the Sault Ste.
+Marie Chamber of Commerce (SSMCOC) handed out its Outstanding Business Achievement Awards on Tuesday evening in an online presentation.

 The Sault Ste.
-Marie Chamber of Commerce was proud to welcome Ontario Lottery & Gaming Corporation (OLG) and Gateway Casinos Sault Ste.
-Marie as title sponsors for this year’s Outstanding Business Achievement Awards, as well as Sootoday.com, returning as presenting sponsor.
+Marie Chamber of Commerce was proud to welcome Ontario Lottery & Gaming Corporation (OLG) and TD Bank Group as sponsors for this year’s Outstanding Business Achievement Awards.

 The recipients of this year’s Outstanding Business Achievement Awards were:

-Algoma Power Inc. was awarded this year’s Safe Work, Sound Business Award, sponsored by Workplace Safety North.
-The Safe Work, Sound Business Award recognizes a business that uses a safe work management system, participates in workplace and/or community injury prevention programs and has outstanding injury-free frequency and injury severity performance.
+SalDan Construction Group was awarded this year’s Safe Work, Sound Business Award sponsored by Workplace Safety North.
+The Safe Work, Sound Business Award recognizes a business that uses a safe work management system, participates in workplace and / or community injury prevention programs and has outstanding injury-free frequency and injury severity performance.

-Sault College of Applied Arts & Technology was presented with the Employer of Year Award, sponsored Employment Solutions.
+Wardlaw Heating & Cooling Inc. was presented with the Employer of Year Award sponsored by Employment Solutions.
 This award recognizes an employer who has created cultures and communities, through every aspect of their business.

-Angie DiGasparro of TD Canada Trust was awarded the Customer First Award – Individual, sponsored by Smyl’s Highland Ford.
+Stephen Dufour of Bell Media Inc. – CTV Sault Ste.
+Marie was awarded the Customer First Award (Individual) sponsored by Smyl’s Highland Ford.
 This award recognizes an individual who continuously raises customer service to new standards of excellence and is a role model for others in customer service.

-Georgina Foods - McDonald’s was presented with the Diversity Award, sponsored by the Algoma Workforce Investment Corporation.
-This award recognizes a business or organization that embraces, celebrates and applies holistic inclusion and participation of a diverse people, making the workplace a better environment in which to work, and the community a better place in which to live, work and raise a family.
+Sault College was presented with the Diversity Award sponsored by the Algoma Workforce Investment Corporation.
+This award recognizes a business or organization that embraces, celebrates, and applies holistic inclusion and participation of a diverse people, making the workplace a better environment in which to work, and the community a better place in which to live, work and raise a family.

-The Community Investment Awards, sponsored by the Sault Ste.
-Marie YMCA, highlight outstanding community service.
-The recipients of these awards contribute to the well-being of the community as a whole through initiatives such as sourcing products and/or services locally, retailing or utilizing local products, employment growth and supporting the community through charitable activities.
+The Community Investment Awards highlight outstanding community service by a business or agency.
+The recipients of these awards contribute to the well-being of the community through initiatives such as sourcing products and / or services locally, retailing or utilizing local products, employment growth, and supporting the community through charitable activities.

-The Community Investment Award (up to 9 employees) was presented to CC Communications.
+The Community Investment Award (up to 9 employees) sponsored by Tenaris was presented to the Algoma Conservatory of Music.

-The Community Investment Award (10+ employees) was presented to the Ontario Finnish Resthome Association.
+The Community Investment Award (10 to 25 employees) sponsored by Tenaris was presented to the George Wellington Esquire Club.

-Erica Hogan of Hogan's Homestead was presented with the Young Entrepreneur of the Year Award, sponsored by CTS Canadian Career College.
+Tony Cavaliere of Kapptive Studios was presented with the Young Entrepreneur of the Year Award sponsored by EAZY Express.
 The Young Entrepreneur of the Year Award recognizes the outstanding achievement of young entrepreneur(s) between 18 and 39 years of age.
 The award is given to an individual responsible for the success and growth of a Sault Ste.
-Marie-based company, who exemplifies the qualities of effective leadership, innovatively applies know-how, demonstrates excellent potential for growth, appreciates the importance in social, cultural, and environmental awareness and has demonstrated commitment to the wider community.
+Marie-based company, who exemplifies the qualities of effective leadership, innovatively applies know-how, demonstrates excellent potential for growth, appreciates the importance in social, cultural, and environmental awareness, and has demonstrated commitment to the wider community.

-City Meat Market was the recipient of the Downtown Business of the Year Award, sponsored by SK Group Inc. In support of the City of Sault Ste.
+Queenstown I.D.A Drug Mart & General Store was the recipient of the Downtown Business of the Year Award sponsored by SK Group Inc. In support of the City of Sault Ste.
 Marie Downtown Strategy, as well as the strategic plan of the Sault Ste.
 Marie Chamber of Commerce, this award recognizes a business that is invested in the downtown business community and contributes to downtown Sault Ste.
 Marie.
 This award honors their commitment to running a business in the heart of our city and their role in creating a vibrant downtown.

-Village Media was presented with the Beyond Sault Ste.
-Marie Award, sponsored by the Sault Ste.
-Marie Airport Development Corporation and Kewadin Casinos Hotel & Convention Center.
 The Beyond Sault Ste.
-Marie Award recognizes businesses in any industry, for excellence in the development of export markets for their products or services, through implementing a new export strategy within the last three years that has positively affected its bottom line.
-Beyond SSM considers businesses that have succeeded in expanding outside of SSM as well as exporting goods and services.
+Marie Awards recognize businesses in any industry for excellence in the development of export markets for their products or services, through implementing a new export strategy that has positively affected its bottom line.
+Beyond SSM considers businesses that have succeeded in expanding outside of Sault Ste.
+Marie as well as exporting goods and services.

-Sault Ste.
-Marie KOA Holiday was awarded the Customer First Award – Business, Non-Profit or Agency, sponsored by Great Lakes Honda.
+Health & Safety Professionals Inc. was awarded the Customer First Award (Business, Non-Profit or Agency) sponsored by Rivercity Motorsports.
 This award showcases a business or non-profit that places the customer experience at the heart of their business strategy and builds a sustainable culture of customer service within their organization.

-Garden River First Nation (GRFN) Bingo Enterprises was the recipient of the Indigenous Business of the Year, sponsored by Tenaris.
+Gencity Consulting was the recipient of the Indigenous Business of the Year sponsored by Tenaris.
 This award recognizes a business which is operating, or being managed, with a minimum of 51% ownership by an Indigenous person or group.
-To be considered, the business has distinguished itself by fostering growth, innovation, marketing strategy and consumer excellence, while showing leadership and dedication to the preservation of culture, values and identity.
+To be considered, the business has distinguished itself by fostering growth, innovation, marketing strategy and consumer excellence, while showing leadership and dedication to the preservation of culture, values, and identity.

-The Twinkie Foundation was awarded the Community Non Profit Business of the Year Award, sponsored by Dumanski Office Interiors.
+Algoma Family Services was awarded the Community Non-Profit Business of the Year Award sponsored by Dumanski Office Interiors / Compass Imaging.
 This award recognizes and rewards excellence and innovation among non-profit organizations resulting in significant social impact within Sault Ste.
 Marie and the Algoma district.

-InSPAration Float Centre was presented with the Rising Star New Business Award, sponsored by KPMG LLP.
+Kapptive Studios was presented with the Rising Star New Business Award sponsored by KPMG LLP.
 This award recognizes a business that has been in operation for no less than 1 year and no more than 3 years and has demonstrated strong potential by way of growth, innovation, and leadership.
-Additionally, the business has demonstrated a culture of risk-taking and trailblazing and has positioned itself to achieve similar successes in the future through new or innovative product or service, quality of merchandise, customer service, job creation, growth potential, and market served.
+Additionally, the business has demonstrated a culture of risk-taking and trailblazing and has positioned itself to achieve similar successes in the future through new or innovative products or services, quality of merchandise / customer service, job creation, growth potential, and market served.

-This year’s OBAAs marked the first time the Chamber presented its Indigenous Professional of the Year Award sponsored by Algoma University and Shingwauk Kinoomaage Gamig.
+Barbara Nolan, Sault College Elder-in-Residence / Cultural Advisor & Indigenous Student Counsellor was awarded the Indigenous Professional of the Year Award sponsored by Algoma University and Shingwauk Kinoomaage Gamig.
 This award is presented to a person who has made an impact in the Indigenous, Metis and Sault Ste.
 Marie communities and in so doing so, serves as an inspiration to us all.
-The recipient of this year’s award was Mitch Case, Director Student Services with Shingwauk Kinoomaage Gamig.

-The Sault Ste.
-Marie Public Library was presented with the Leader in Accessibility Award, sponsored by Ergo Office Plus.
+YesYouCan Employment was presented with the Leader in Accessibility Award sponsored by Ergo Office Plus.
 This award recognizes an organization that shows leadership in integrating and providing accessible and barrier-free working conditions for employees and accessibility in customer service.
 This business or organization values the contributions of persons with disabilities, promotes the development of an inclusive workplace culture and is compliant with the Accessibility for Ontarians with Disabilities Act.

 The Chamber presents three Business of the Year awards based on business size: To be considered, a business will have distinguished themselves by fostering growth, innovation, marketing strategy and consumer service excellence in their sectors.

-The Business of the Year Award (up to 9 employees), sponsored by Soo Mill Buildall, was presented to Krown Rust Control Sault Ste Marie.
+The Business of the Year Award (up to 9 employees) sponsored by RBC was presented to Hogan's Homestead.

-The Business of the Year Award (26+ employees), sponsored by Superior Auto Group, was presented to McDougall Energy Inc.
+The Business of the Year Award (26+ employees) sponsored by Superior Auto Group was presented to S. & T. Group.